 Here are some great examples of those that do this:

-You can submit examples from other individuals, companies or teams that you think would be useful to the community as long as you follow these guidelines and provide a source that helps us get more insight into the story behind the principles.
+You can submit examples from other individuals, companies or teams that you think would be useful to the community.

 For more information and documentation about how to submit take a look at the GitHub page.